dmethi/ff2021/season-recap-week-4.md

 Tough look for Shivang here as all but 2 other teams would've had a better record than Shivang with his schedule.
 He's had by far the easiest draw.

+> __Despite having the lowest points scored in the league, you sit at 2-2 on the back of a very friendly schedule.
+How would you assess the start to the season?__
+>
+> It’s been a shaky start to say the least.
+Fantasy is no guarantee, though.
+Week-to-week lots can change.
+In years past I have had solid rocks who have faded.
+This year i’ve been forced to adapt and improvise from the jump.
+I look forward to the continued challenge and hope my team can continue to perform the way it did last week.
+>
+> __Your only real position of strength is TE, but besides that, you’re bottom-4 in the league everywhere else.
+What’s the gameplan to improving your roster and getting back to the top of the league?__
+>
+> Last week was wild.
+Despite TE being my main perceived area of strength, it was the other positions which carried me.
+I’m just gonna continue to stay locked in and focus on setting the best possible lineup week-to-week.

 ### 9. Anant

 {% include_relative recap4/anantjindani_record.html %}